128technology/docs/docs/intro_installation_quickstart_aws.md

 ### Mist Managed Setup

-After the EC2 instance is launched with the correct registration-code, the device will self-onboard to appropriate MIST org.
+Once the EC2 instance is launched with the correct registration-code, the device will self-onboard to appropriate MIST org.
 The process can take up to 5 minutes.
 The device is visible as Unassigned in the MIST org once onboarding is complete.

-TODO: ADD A NOTE ABOUT HOW TO DEBUG AN INCOMPLETE ONBOARDING
+If the device does not show up in the MIST org after 5 minutes, ssh into the instance.
+First try going into the pcli `su admin` and running `show mist`.

+If that doesn't make the problem clear, drop back to the linux shell and look at the journal for the bootstrapper `journalctl -u 128T-hardware-bootstrapper` and the mist agent `journalctl -u 128T-mist-agent`.

 #### Network Interfaces Layout